MicrosoftDocs/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-faq.md

 - [Certificate-based authentication on Android](https://docs.microsoft.com/azure/active-directory/authentication/active-directory-certificate-based-authentication-android)

-### Q: What do I need to consider when my OnPremise Environment is running in a Resoruce Forest Scenario?
+### Q: What do I need to consider when my OnPremise Environment is running in a Resource Forest Scenario?

 You have to make sure the Trust between the Resource Forest and the Account Forest is configured as a two-way Trust.